JuanEliasJabib02/react-book/src/reactivity-and-rendering/reactivy-and-rendering.md

 # Thoughts to keep studyng later.

+- use memo
+- use callback
+- why use callback and use memo is the same.
+- the only way to stop a re-render of a component that is not needed to re-render in a tree is usememo and use callback , explain why.

 # questions to be answer

 - What is the differences built-time vs request time in the rendering process.?